sudhirmhamane/QRupay/README.md

-# QRUPAY
+# QRupay

-# 🩺 QRUPAY – Emergency Health QR System
+# 🩺 QRupay – Emergency Health QR System

 > 🚑 A smart solution for emergency situations – MedLink stores your critical health data and links it to a scannable QR code for instant access by first responders.